Kenneth7117/AWS_Projects/WebIDF/Readme.md

 # Web Identity Federation

 In this Project we have implemented a serverless application which uses Web Identity Federation.
-Credits to Adrian Cantrill for his architecture diagrams.
+Credits to Adrian Cantrill for his implementation.
 The application runs using the following technologies

 - S3 for front-end application hosting